Traffic light: Operation

 A variety of different control systems are used to operate signal cycles smoothly, ranging from simple clockwork mechanisms to sophisticated computerised control systems.
-Computerised systems are normally actuated, i.e. controlled by loop detectors or other sensors on junction approaches.
+Computerised systems are normally actuated, i.e., controlled by loop detectors or other sensors on junction approaches.
 Area-wide coordination can allow green wave systems to be set up for vehicles or cycle tracks.
-Smart traffic light systems combine traditional actuation, a wider array of sensors and artificial intelligence to further improve performance of signal systems.
+Smart traffic light systems combine traditional actuation, a wider array of sensors, and artificial intelligence to improve the performance of signal systems further.
 A traffic signal junction or crossing is typically controlled by a controller mounted inside a cabinet nearby.

-"Phases" (or "signal groups" in Australia and New Zealand) are indications shown simultaneously, e.g. multiple green lights which control the same traffic approach.
-A "movement" is any path through the junction which vehicles or pedestrians are permitted to take, which is "conflicting" if these paths cross one another.
-A stage (or "phase" in ANZ) is a group of non-conflicting phases which move at the same time.
+"Phases" (or "signal groups" in Australia and New Zealand) are indications shown simultaneously, e.g., multiple green lights which control the same traffic approach.
+A "movement" is any path through the junction that vehicles or pedestrians are permitted to take, which is "conflicting" if these paths cross one another.
+A stage (or "phase" in ANZ) is a group of non-conflicting phases that move at the same time.
 The stages are collectively known as a "cycle".